charmed-hpc/.github/CONTRIBUTING.md

 * Use type annotations.
 Stub files can be used for providing type information for public modules.

-* Pass all int and static type checks.
+* Pass all lint and static type checks.

 * Pass all of the repository's existing unit and integration tests.